pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ### Archived Logs
 The Simple Relay ingester can also be used to ingest any old logs (Apache, syslog, etc) that are sitting around on the filesystem.
 By utilizing a basic network comms tool like netcat, any data can be shoveled into the Simple Relay ingester's line-delimited listener.
 By default Simple Relay listens for line-delimited entries on TCP port 7777.

-For example, if you have some old Apache log files you'd like to analyze in Gravwell, you could run a command like this to ingest them:
+For example, if you have some old Apache log files you'd like to analyze in DatalaiQ, you could run a command like this to ingest them:

 ```console
 user@webserver ~# cat /tmp/apache-oct2017.log | nc -q gravwell.server.address 7777